AmarooHQ/whitepaper/10-Ultra-Terminum/02-ut-intro.md

 \newpage
 # Introduction

-*Ultra Terminum* (UT) is a cooperative cross-chain consensus strategy that solves *Buterin's Trilemma*[^buterins-trilemma] (aka the *Scalability Trilemma*).
+*Ultra Terminum* (UT) is a cooperative cross-chain consensus strategy that addresses *Buterin's Trilemma*[^buterins-trilemma] (aka the *Scalability Trilemma*).
 That is: *Ultra Terminum* builds on existing consensus methods to produce a blockchain network that is highly distributed, highly secure, and highly scalable.
 In essence, UT is a new way to organize blockchains.

 [^buterins-trilemma]: I think *Scalability Trilemma* is a bad name because *scalability* is one of the three conflicting qualities; you could just as well call it the *Decentralization Trilemma*, etc. The term *Blockchain Trilemma* has been used recently, which I think is worse.
 Apparently the term was coined by Vitalik Buterin, so I prefer the name *Buterin's Trilemma*.

 Compared with existing consensus methods, UT provides *equal or better* security properties than **all** existing consensus methods (including Bitcoin's PoW method and variants, and *all* PoS variants).
 This is because UT leverages existing consensus methods in combination and, by way of construction, UT can only *add* security to these methods.

-As a consensus method[^ut-consensus-method], UT differs from existing consensus methods in that it is a *generic modification* to particular components of preexisting consensus algorithms.
-These modifications allow those consensus algorithms to synergistically cooperate.
-This results in *massive* improvements to the maximal security and decentralization of the network, whilst also providing a foundation for incredible scalability.
+As a consensus method[^ut-consensus-method], UT differs from existing consensus methods in that it is a *novel modification* to particular components of preexisting consensus algorithms.
+These modifications allow those consensus algorithms to cooperate.
+This improves the maximal security and decentralization of the network, whilst also providing a foundation for scalability.

 [^ut-consensus-method]: Whether *Ultra Terminum* is a consensus method or not is somewhat unclear.
 On the one hand: a new combination of methods is still a method.
 On the other hand: UT provides a way to modify most/all other consensus methods, and UT doesn't provide a way to run a *single* blockchain.
 This is why I've described it as a cross-chain consensus *strategy*.